spencertipping/phi/doc/evaluation.md

   Arguably IO isn't so much for side effects as it is a timeline.
   - No need.
 When we go to evaluate a subexpression, we can look at which values escape through IO and returns.

+## Evaluation vs compilation
+phi doesn't need a bootstrap compiler.
+We can get by with an evaluation-only model because phi has enough machinery to self-quote, which means it should be easy enough to encode the interpreter logic in phi itself.

+...so maybe the best strategy is to write our own version of "abstract values" and form a subinterpreter that way.
+Then the evaluator stays simple.
+We don't need to depend on the interpreter for laziness, abstracts, or optimization.
+(Put
+differently: phi is about _describing_ computations, not _running_ them.)